CosiMichele/foss23_git_tutorial/new_text_file.md

 This is a file that I created through the online editor.

-And I am just adding a single line that will be deleted in 2 commits.
+I have deleted this line and added a new one.